 - Clinical and Professional Mentor: 40 hours of contact time (direct or indirect) with the Transitioning Nurse (funded) + their own time (estimated around 3 hours a week)

-- Transitioning Nurse: Receive 50 hours of protected time from the workplace + their own time (estimated around 3 hours a week)
+- Transitioning Nurse: Receive funding for 50 hours of protected time + your own time (estimated around 3 hours a week)

 - This program is not known as a graduate year but provides a significant amount of support and education for nurses who are new to primary health care nursing